 We do not tolerate bribery or corruption in any form.
-This policy applies to both the public and private sectors.
-We take reasonable steps to ensure business partners we hire do not engage in illegal or unethical actions when acting on our behalf.
+This applies to both the public and private sectors.
+We take reasonable steps to ensure Thomson Reuters business partners, including vendors and other third parties do not engage in illegal or unethical actions when acting on our behalf.
 We expect all Thomson Reuters business partners to meet these standards, understanding that we can be held liable for their actions, which - good or bad - reflect on the company.
-This means we:

-- Do not offer or accept bribes or kickbacks - Do not make facilitation or "grease" payments, even if they are legal in the country where requested - Report it to our manager and the Enterprise Compliance team if we are offered a bribe, asked for a bribe or asked to make a facilitation payment - Offer or accept only reasonable hospitality and business expenses - Record all payments and receipts honestly and accurately - Carry out a level of due diligence appropriate to the risk before we engage business partners

-- Communicate our Anti-Bribery & Anti-Corruption Policy to business partners at the outset of our business relationship and as appropriate thereafter - Watch out for red flags, including vague descriptions of payments or services, payment requests in exchange for approvals or signs of over-invoicing or false invoicing - Mitigate or terminate business relationships as appropriate if we learn that a business partner may have violated our standards - Report any known or suspected violations or concerns
+- Do not offer or accept bribes or kickbacks - Do not make facilitation or "grease" payments, even if they are legal in the country where requested - Report it to our manager and the Enterprise Compliance team if we are offered a bribe, asked for a bribe or asked to make a facilitation payment - Offer or accept only reasonable hospitality and business expenses - Record all payments and receipts honestly and accurately - Carry out a level of due diligence appropriate to the risk before we engage business partners - Communicate our Anti-Bribery & Anti-Corruption Policy to business partners at the outset of our business relationship and as appropriate thereafter - Watch out for red flags, including vague descriptions of payments or services, payment requests in exchange for approvals or signs of over-invoicing or false invoicing - Mitigate or terminate business relationships as appropriate if we learn that a business partner may have violated our standards - Report any known or suspected violations or concerns to the Enterprise Team or the Ethics